wp-plugins/nbsp-french/readme.txt

 * Bugfixes
 	* *None*
 * Enhancements
-	* Added the NGFB French filter to 'widget_text' as well.
+	* Added the NBSP French filter to 'widget_text' as well.

 = Version 1.3 =